AlphonsusNguyen/cybersecurity-certificate-notes/5 Assets, Threats, and Vulnerabilities/4 Threats to asset security.md

 ## Web exploits

 - XSS (Cross-site scripting): Injection attack that inserts code into a vulnerable site.
 Types:
-  - Reflected: Sent to server, activated during response (e.g. storing JS in a random field)
+  + Reflected: Sent to server, activated during response (e.g. storing JS in a random field)
-  - Stored: Injected directly on the server.
+  + Stored: Injected directly on the server.
-  - DOM-based: Exists in the webpage, doesn't need to be sent (e.g. ?loadfrom=).
+  + DOM-based: Exists in the webpage, doesn't need to be sent (e.g. ?loadfrom=).
+Session hijacking: attacker modifies the parameters of a URL or uses a tool to send crafted HTTP requests to a web application, bypassing authentication and gaining unauthorized access to another user's session
 ### SQL injection

 - In-band: Same communication channel to launch attack & gather results.